Table of Contents

 For each dependent, consider his or her other sources of income — including Social Security, investments and savings — as well as the local cost of food, shelter, health care and other needs.
-If you help out with certain household chores and maintenance, that may also help reduce their living costs.
 If it seems likely that their independent funds won't cover all of their needs, you might consider making them beneficiaries of your life insurance.

 If you're caring for someone who has difficulty making important financial decisions on their own, like an aging adult or a minor child, you may want to make the beneficiary a trust whose trustee can manage those assets according to your wishes.
 An attorney specializing in estate planning can help you draw up the proper legal documents in such cases.

 If you own a small business, ensuring that your partners or loved ones will be able to keep it going — no matter what may happen to you — might be a goal of yours.
 After all, your employees' livelihoods may be connected to the venture's financial stability.

 Taking out a policy on your life, along with establishing a succession plan, might help those successors continue to operate your business.
 In some cases, you might choose coverage through a term policy, although partnerships that expect to operate well into the future might benefit when the owners have permanent coverage in place.

 So, do single people need life insurance?
 The answer is ultimately up to you.
 A financial representative can help you identify your needs and decide whether obtaining coverage is a suitable move for you.

 - 2021 NFDA general price list study shows funeral costs not rising as fast as rate of inflation.
 2021 NFDA General Price List Study Shows Funeral Costs Not Rising as Fast as Rate of Inflation.